gma/nesta-plugin-blogazine/README.md

     Your blog post starts here...

-You can share common styles between designs using Sass's ability to import common other Sass files.
+You can share common styles between designs using Sass's ability to import other Sass files.
 At the top of `trees.sass` you could write:

     @import "master"